fuseraft/kiwi/docs/loops.md

 ## `for`

-In Astral, `for`-loops are used to iterate collections.
+In Kiwi, `for`-loops are used to iterate collections.

 ##### Iterating a Hash